Sudden Impact: Legacy

 Sudden Impact is best remembered for Harry's catchphrase, "Go ahead, make my day".
 United States President Ronald Reagan used the "make my day" line in a March 1985 speech threatening to veto legislation raising taxes.
 When campaigning for office as mayor of Carmel-by-the-Sea, California, in 1986, Eastwood used bumper stickers entitled "Go Ahead — Make Me Mayor".

+Excerpts from the dialogue of the French-dubbed version can be heard in the movie La Haine (1995).

 The film is recognized by American Film Institute in these lists: